Investigation of the concurrent effects of ALP-photon and ALP-electron couplings in Collider and Beam Dump Searches: Specific UV models for ALP with electron-ALP and photon-ALP couplings

 \subsection{Model interpretations}

 This section discusses the decay properties of ALP with respect to electrons $|g^{\text{eff}}_{a\bar{e}e}|$ and photons $|g^{\text{eff}}_{a\gamma\gamma}|$, and their characteristics in the context of the aforementioned ultraviolet models.
-The combined effects of these two couplings and mass of ALP $m_a$ result in an increased decay width of the ALP and are crucial for determining the branching ratios.
+The combined effects of these two couplings and the mass of ALP $m_a$ result in an increased decay width of the ALP and are crucial for determining the branching ratios.
 In figure~\ref{fig:UVratiowithMa}, the ratio $|g^{\text{eff}}_{a\gamma\gamma}|/|g^{\text{eff}}_{a\bar{e}e}|$ from two ultraviolet models are plotted as a function of $f_a$ for four values of $m_a$: 0.002, 0.02, 0.5, and 5 GeV, from top left to bottom right.
-The KSVZ model ratio (purple line) follows eq.~(\ref{eq:ksvzcaAAovercaee}).
+The KSVZ-like model ratio (purple line) follows eq.~(\ref{eq:ksvzcaAAovercaee}).
 The DFSZ-like model ratio follows eq.~(\ref{eq:caAAovercaee}), represented by three black lines in the figure (the solid line corresponds to only $e$ in the fermion loop, the dotted line includes $e$ and $\mu$, and the dashed line consists of all three leptons, $e$, $\mu$, and $\tau$).
-The ratio of DFSZ-like model is independent of $f_a$ because the coupling decay constants $f_a$ canceled out, while the KSVZ model is dependent and correlated with two parameters, $m_a$ and $f_a$, which is much different from DFSZ-like model.
+The ratio of the DFSZ-like model is independent of $f_a$ because the coupling decay constants $f_a$ are cancelled out, while the KSVZ model is dependent and correlated with two parameters, $m_a$ and $f_a$.
 Due to the modulus of real and imaginary contribution, the maximum ratio would vary with values of $f_a$ and ranges from $10^{0.5}$ to $10^{2}$ for $f_a$ from $10^0$ to $10^{20}$ GeV, which changes very mild due to logarithmic dependence.
 The values of the ratio between the two couplings in the KSVZ-like model are consistently greater than those in the DFSZ-like model for all four choices of $m_a$.
 This disparity can be attributed to the presence of the correlation factor $\alpha_{\text{QED}}$ within the effective ALP-electron coupling, as described by eq.~(\ref{eq:KSVZinducedaeefromaAA}).
 This factor enhances the ratio by reducing the denominator to a significantly smaller value, resulting in a stronger preference for ALP-photon coupling in the KSVZ-like model.